xyos/amazonq.nvim/README.md

     - Vim has a [known limitation](https://github.com/neovim/neovim/issues/7769) where it replaces newlines `\n` in multiline completions with NUL bytes, which it renders as `^@`. amazonq.nvim works around this by replacing the NUL bytes in a `CompleteDone` event-handler.

-## Experimental Status
+## Experimental Status and Contributions

 The Neovim plugin for Amazon Q Developer is in experimental state.
-We welcome feedback, feature requests, and bug reports.
+We welcome contributions and feedback!
+See [Contributing Guide](CONTRIBUTING.md) for details on contributing feedback, feature requests, and bug reports.

 ## Security